willuhmjs/onedirect/README.md

 # onedirect
-Simple 302 redirection controlled by a web dashboard
+Simple 302 redirection controlled by a web dashboard.